#What ReaAssist Is

 #What ReaAssist Is Not

 ReaAssist is not a generative creative tool.
 It does not create audio, music, lyrics, melodies, samples, or finished creative ideas for you.
-It does not process or upload your audio files.
-It does not make artistic decisions on your behalf.
+It does not upload your audio files or process them through an AI audio model.
+Generated REAPER scripts can still edit item properties, fades, pitch, routing, FX, and other project settings when you ask for that.
+ReaAssist does not make artistic decisions on your behalf.

 It can still help with production-related setup and workflow tasks, such as: